 Our records of mean sea level are surprisingly short.
 While it is easy to record how far the sea rises up a quay wall, knowing whether the land that the quay is built on is rising or falling is more difficult.
-Such land height changes can be regional (the British Isles are still recovering after being pressed down by ice sheets in the last ice age), or local (for example a layer of clay will contract or expand as the water table falls due to increased ground water extraction or to drought).
+Such land height changes can be regional (the British Isles are still recovering after being pressed down by ice sheets in the last ice age), or local (for example a layer of clay will shrink as the water table falls due to increased ground water extraction or to drought).

 It is only over the last 50 years or so that the sea level has been accurately measured at ports along the south coast.
 In the diagram the different time series have been displaced vertically for clarity.
 The observations are all consistent with the global increase of sea level during the 20th century of about 1.7 mm/year (IPCC Report) – which is indicated by the red lines.

 Since St Denys was built, the global average sea level has risen by about 17 cm.

 People sometimes question the importance of sea level rise and climate change because, they say, events in the past were as bad or worse.
 That is almost certainly true but for the following reason…

 Very bad floods are rare events which occur when a number of exceptional factors coincide.
 There is a better chance for that to have occurred within living memory, say, during the last 80 years, than in the last few years.
 Going back even further, centuries or more, there is even more chance of a very large event having occurred.
 For example the Great Storm of 1703 was a major event which might only occur once in several hundred years.
 With luck it will not occur during our lifetime.
 When it does eventually occur, the contribution from recent changes in sea level may not make that much difference given such an overwhelming event.